RileyParsons/Projects_and_work/README.md

 # About The Programs

 ## Capstone Project - Proof of Concept System
 Video input to selection of SVG output with user interface buit for a not-for-profit client.
 This program was built primarily with OpenCV.
-I was responsible for creating the softwares design and workflow, developing demo modules and later implementation.
-Team leader university project with group of 4 other students.
+Personal responsibilities; creating the software design and workflow, developing demo modules and later implementation, team leader, primary contact with stakeholder.
+University project with group of 4 other students.

 - OpenCV
 - Python